Liu Xueyi

+Liu Xueyi (刘学义 (Liú Xuéyì); born 6 July 1990) is a Chinese actor.
+He is known for his roles in the Netflix's dramas Kill Me Love Me (2024), In Blossom (2024), and Love and Redemption (2020).

 Early life and education

-Liu Xueyi was born on 6 July, 1990 in Qingdao, Shandong, China.
+Liu Xueyi was born on 6 July 1990 in Qingdao, Shandong, China.
 He left home to study when he was a child.
 After studying dance for five years, he transferred to acting.
 He was admitted to Central Academy of Drama in 2010 and graduated in 2014.

 Career

 In 2013, Liu made his acting debut in the historical drama Shangguan Wan'er.
 In 2015, Liu starred in the historical drama The Legend Xiao Zhuang, playing Mongolian prince Ejei Khan.

 In 2016, Liu starred in his first movie Ice Beauty where he played a loyal man in search for his lost lover.
 The same year, he gained recognition for his role as a morally ambiguous man in the hit fantasy action drama Noble Aspirations.
 He reunited shortly with his Noble Aspirations co-stars in the historical romance drama Legend of Dragon Pearl.

 In 2018, Liu gained further popularity with his roles as Zhan Huang and Heavenly Emperor in the fantasy romance drama The Destiny of White Snake.
 He then starred in a spin-off of the drama, titled The Legend of Heavenly Emperor where he plays the main character.

 In 2019, Liu starred in the mystery adventure drama The Lost Tomb 2: Explore with the Note, based on the novel Daomu Biji; playing Xie Yuchen.